The Chris Martin Policy Award

 The Collaboration Award

-Recognising individuals or teams who have demonstrated excellence in co-operative and joint working across departments, local government, UK Government or Devolved Administrations.
+Recognising excellence in co-operative and joint working across departments, local government, UK Government or Devolved Administrations.
 This could include examples of:

-- work that exemplifies the principles of mutual respect, cooperation and collaboration and improves the knowledge and skills of others to support devolution and decentralisation;
+● work that exemplifies the principles of mutual respect, cooperation and collaboration and improves the knowledge and skills of others.

-- successful project, policy or public service delivery achieved through effective leadership, negotiation and collaboration with other administrations, departments or authorities.
+● successful project, policy or public service delivery achieved through effective leadership, negotiation and collaboration with others;

 The Commercial Award